Investigating Labeler Bias in Face Annotation for Machine Learning: Conclusion

 \section{Conclusion}

 In this paper, we investigated the existence and impact of labeler bias.
 We recruited 98 participants to engage in an online survey where we asked them to estimate the income and rate the perceived warmth, competence, status, and competition of people from multiple ethnicities and sexes portrayed in a series of images.
 We selected the portraits from the FairFace dataset using predefined exclusion criteria to create a balanced set of portraits.
 We found a significant relationship between income estimates and perceptions of competence, status, and competition.
 Additionally, the results indicate that the main- and interaction-effects of \textsc{Labeler$_{Ethnicity}$} and \textsc{Portrait$_{Ethnicity}$} significantly affect estimations, while \textsc{Labeler$_{Sex}$} and \textsc{Portrait$_{Sex}$} did not significantly impact the results.
 This insight poses a major challenge for AI applications, as it implies that datasets annotated by a non-diverse set of labelers are likely to carry stereotypes.
-Thus, we recommend that further research develops guidelines for responsible dataset generation.
+Thus, we recommend that further research develops guidelines for responsible dataset generation and that researchers and practitioners reconsider the status quo for data labeling.